Film tip “We Are All Detroit”: The scars of change in a car city

 However, the focus is also on how people there, literally on their own doorstep, create a small boost, be it with vegetable beds on fallow land.
 This extreme and very precisely captured contrast between awakening and decay leaves a lasting impression both aesthetically and in terms of content.

-None of this is about comparing Bochum and Detroit.
+None of this is regarding comparing Bochum and Detroit.
 Rather, Franke and Loeke show how the developments in both locations correspond to each other.
 This is underlined by a visual language that seeks and finds optical points of reference in the constant alternation between the US state of Michigan and North Rhine-Westphalia.

 Some scars can heal

 Of course, there are also differences.
 For example the fact that the Bochum Opel plant, where around 20,000 people worked at peak times, did not rot for years, but was leveled at lightning speed to make room for new ideas.
 The future is marketed as promising, but most of all it brings with it precarious (and far fewer) jobs.
-Again and again the film captures the transformation of the huge area into a supposed service paradise.
+Again and once more the film captures the transformation of the huge area into a supposed service paradise.
 The perspective of Detroit students on this “brave new world” is particularly interesting.

 What remains when something disappears?
 It’s often scars.
 Some scars can heal and open doors.
 This film also makes that clear.